b-rad-c/medium-stack/README.md

 + 🟢 update file ingest
     + 🟢 create new file ingest methods for files that don't need to be uploaded (already on server)
     + 🟢 uploads should have a temp folder and be moved into long term storage folder after recieving CID
-+ 🟡 UI models :: users, file uploads, artists, image files, still images
++ 🟡 UI models :: users, file uploads, artists, image files, image releases, still images
     + 🟡 make a lorem ipsom generator for each ui model (except file upload)
     + 🔴 for each ui model build components:
         + 🔴 list
-        + 🔴 create
+        + 🔴 create (plus file upload)
         + 🔴 read
         + 🔴 delete